-Doolin Inn and Hostel is the closest Inn and Hostel to use as your base while you go explore The Cliffs of Moher which are a Wild Atlantic Way Signature Discovery Point and one of Ireland’s top tourist attractions.
+Doolin Hostel is the closest Hostel to use as your base while you go explore The Cliffs of Moher which are a Wild Atlantic Way Signature Discovery Point and one of Ireland’s top tourist attractions.
 The Cliffs of Moher Visitor Experience is located almost midway along the spectacular cliffs that stretch 8km (5miles) and reach 214m (702 feet) at their highest point.
 The Cliffs of Moher Experience has an environmentally friendly visitor centre set into the hillside, O’Brien’s Tower – a 19th century viewing tower, and 800 metres of protected cliff side pathways, viewing areas and steps.

 Special Protected Area